beehive-lab/TornadoVM/README.md

 ## How to start?

-See the [Install](https://github.com/beehive-lab/tornado/blob/master/assembly/src/docs/1_INSTALL.md) file for details about how to install tornado and [Examples](https://github.com/beehive-lab/tornado/blob/master/assembly/src/docs/2_EXAMPLES.md) for instruction on how to run Java programs on GPUs and FPGAs.
+See the [Install](https://github.com/beehive-lab/tornado/blob/master/assembly/src/docs/1_INSTALL.md) file for details about how to install tornado and [Examples](https://github.com/beehive-lab/tornado/blob/master/assembly/src/docs/2_EXAMPLES.md) for instructions about how to run Java programs on GPUs and FPGAs.

 ## Publications